PannaD8ta/YT_Comments_Sentiment_Analysis/README.md

 - Scraped over 1,000 YouTube comments using Python and Youtube Data API
 - Engineered polarity and subjectivity features based on user's opinions on the targeted Youtube video
+- There is evidence that the YouTuber received a lot more negative sentiments after the public backlash.

 ## Resources Used
 **Programming language:** Python 3.7